to automate is human

 Evolving criminal threats continue to drive new, increasingly stringent regulations.
 Firms operating in regulated industries are obliged to update promptly the KYC profiles of all existing customers in line with new requirements.
 Until this remediation is complete firms are exposed to regulatory risk as their records reflect outdated or incomplete information, however experience shows that the time and effort absorbed by large-scale manual projects can bring compliance operations to a grinding halt.
 For a time, and in a bid to simplify the remediation challenge, rather than spend the time and money needed for penetrating KYC across their customer book, financial institutions chose to de-risk entire industry sectors considered of high-risk by wholesale termination of relationships.
 Regulators sought to curtail this trend, which had a particularly severe impact on the FinTech sector where it threatened to stifle the innovation so promising to banks looking to improve processes and drive efficiency.

-The daunting task of remediation is simplified and its costs dramatically reduced when RPA is applied to KYC processes as hundreds or thousands of existing customers can be checked against the requirements of the new regulation as a single task.
+The daunting task of remediation is simplified and its costs dramatically reduced when IPA is applied to KYC processes as hundreds or thousands of existing customers can be checked against the requirements of the new regulation as a single task.

 summary – benefits

 The fourth industrial revolution has created the conditions for automation of much of the work of KYC.
-Robotic process automation reduces costs and improves productivity of activities involving rote repetition and adherence to rules while freeing human experts to apply their experience and judgment to accelerate customer onboarding while protecting firms against the risk of being used by criminals intent on money laundering.
+Intelligent process automation reduces costs and improves productivity of activities involving rote repetition and adherence to rules while freeing human experts to apply their experience and judgment to accelerate customer onboarding while protecting firms against the risk of being used by criminals intent on money laundering.

 about Wayne Johnson